-This paper aims to analyse and measure the economic performance and sectoral linkages of the Australian construction sector in the 1990s.
-Findings suggest that the Australian residential property sector had played a more important role than the commercial sector in the economy.
-With a relatively lower technologies level, the property sector's ability to pull the rest of the economy was weaker than was the construction sector's.
+This paper aims to analyse and measure the economic performance and sectoral linkages of the Australian property sector in the 1990s.
+Findings suggested that the Australian residential property sector had played a more important role than the commercial sector in the economy.
 While the backward linkage of residential property sector showed a decreasing economic pull, that of commercial property presented an upward trend.
-The Australian property sector had the medium economic push strength because all residential property services and most of the commercial property services flew into the final demands, and the property sector had a major role in creating demand and attracting the buyer to the distribution system.
-Over the study period, the input and output compositions of the property sector kept stable.
+The Australian property sector had the medium economic push strength because all residential property services and most of the commercial property services flowed into final demand.
+Over the study period, the input and output compositions of the property sector were stable.
 Findings can aid policy makers, property agencies and researchers in evaluating the competitive ability of property agents in Australia.
-They can also be used to carry out comparisons with other countries.